An open API service indexing awesome lists of open source software.

 ## Using Nonces and generated-hashes with Content-Security-Policy

-The use of a secure Content-Security-Policy can sometimes be problematic when you need to include inline-scripts, styles, or other objects that haven't been whitelisted.
+The use of a secure Content-Security-Policy can sometimes be problematic when you need to include inline-scripts, styles, or other objects that haven't been allow-listed.
 You can achieve this in two ways - using a "nonce" (or "number-used-once"), or specifying the hash of the content to include.

 To use a nonce or an auto-generated hash with your ASP.NET Core application, use the following steps.

-### 1. Install the NetEscapades.AspNetCore.SecurityHeaders.TagHelpers NuGet package, e.g.
+### 1. Install the NetEscapades.AspNetCore.SecurityHeaders.TagHelpers NuGet package

 ```bash

-dotnet package add Install-Package NetEscapades.AspNetCore.SecurityHeaders.TagHelpers
+dotnet package add Install-Package NetEscapades.AspNetCore.SecurityHeaders.TagHelpers --version 1.0.0-preview.4

 ```

-This adds the package to your _.csproj_ file
+This adds the package to your _.csproj_ file:

 ```xml